Fire-Temple/DarkflameServer/README.md

 #### Client
 You will need the newest client **LEGO Universe 1.11.63 (Unpacked)** << name may change depending on sources
+- Note: there is no official release of LEGO Universe 1.11.63.
+The name above is a heavily modified version of 1.10.64 with some extra files.

 **OR** If you already have a client like lcdr unpacked (or majority of unpacked clients) You may alternatively get the